Estimated reading time: 3 minutes

 This agreement clearly explains terms such as capital input, profit-sharing, and dispute resolution.
 With this clarity, partners avoid misunderstandings and build a reliable foundation for the business.

-The Important Terms Every Agreement Must Include
+The Important Terms of a Partnership Agreement

 Next, the agreement defines decision-making processes and voting rights among the parties.
 Dispute resolution procedures must also be included to resolve issues before they escalate.